RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv3/Decompilation/Building.md

 git clone --recursive https://github.com/RSDKModding/RSDKv3-Decompilation
 ```

+!!! warning
+    **DO NOT** clone the repository in a Windows user directory.
+This includes folders such as Documents, Downloads, and the Desktop.
+These directories are known to cause issues when building.
+It's recommended to instead clone the repo somewhere in a `GitHub` folder located in the root of C drive, or another drive entirely if possible.

 If you've already cloned the repo, run these commands inside of the repository to ensure the clone is up-to-date:
 ```
 git pull